Kowaine/JPG-PNG-to-MNIST-NN-Format/README.md

 # Transform your images into an MNIST NN Ready Binary:

 1\.
-Copy-pasta your jpg and/or png images into one of the class folders, as seen in  (e.g. dogs -> 0, cats -> 1, ... giraffes->9)
+Copy-pasta your jpg and/or png images(28x28) into one of the class folders, as seen in  (e.g. dogs -> 0, cats -> 1, ... giraffes->9)

 2\.
 Change the appropriate labels in `batches.meta.txt`

-3\. then use the following bash script which processes the images, rescaling all of the png's you placed in the folders the MNIST standard 28x28pixel size

-`./resize-script.sh`

-4\. lastly, run the following python script to fold all the pics and categories into a single ble binary -- binary will appear as `ubyte` files ready to tar
+3\. lastly, run the following python script to fold all the pics and categories into a single ble binary -- binary will appear as `ubyte` files ready to tar

 `python convert-images-to-mnist-format.py`